 5 Upper ocean response to sea ice motion

 Comparisons between the wind, ice and earth-reference current speeds at 5, 20 and 60 m depths (Figure 11a) summarize the transfer of momentum from the atmosphere, to the ice, and then to the ocean.
-This timeseries is dominated by distinct wind events on 30 and 31 Januaryuary, and the strong transient event early on 1 February (Figure 11a; see also Figure 5).
+This timeseries is dominated by distinct wind events on 30 and 31 January, and the strong transient event early on 1 February (Figure 11a; see also Figure 5).
 Each wind event accelerates the ice, which in turn accelerates the ocean layer below the ice as the turbulent ocean Ekman boundary layer forms.
 This can most clearly be seen in the 1 February event with wind magnitude dropping to near zero, within the annulus of the atmospheric LLJ, followed by an increase to 16 ms-1 in the following few hours.
 A local maximum ice velocity of 0.5 ms-1 lags the wind speed peak by 3 hours, while a 0.27 ms-1 current speed maximum at 8m depth lags the ice speed maximum by ~1 hour compared to ~2 hours at 20m depth.
 These temporal lags are a result of the inertia of first the surface wind stress accelerating the ice, and then the depth-dependent acceleration of the upper ocean as the ice-ocean turbulent boundary layer forms in response to changes in direction and magnitude of the ice motion.